I

 January 1996 photograph (above) is not the most beautiful image of

-ice.
-Our Stanza was tough!
+Stanza was tough!
 She took it!

 We

-moved back to Tennessee, from Russia, on 9/30/1999.
-Mom became ill,
+moved back to Tennessee from Russia on 9/30/1999.
+Mom became ill

-Birthday, Mom,” published on November 24, 2009.
-I would not
+Birthday, Mom,” published on 11/24/2009.
+I would not change one

 We

-home, for some time, after we bought our 2000 Camry (#9, below).
+for some time.
+We had bought our 2000 Camry (#9, below).
+Eventually,

-cousin.
-Her mechanical parts were deteriorating.
+mechanical parts, however, were deteriorating.

 #8: